UK Clinical Pharmacy Association

 Emergency surgery

-The patient should be closely monitored for signs of infection following emergency surgery.
+Continue – the patient should be closely monitored for signs of infection following emergency surgery.

 Suppression of transplant rejection indication